AmazingRedCarrot/microbit/MAQUEEN.md

 P16 | Infrared Receiver (NEC decoder)

 ## Servo Motors
+The lowest motor speed that can be set for the Maqueen to move is 15.

 M1 | M2 | DIRECTION
 -- | -- | ---------
 CW | CW | Forward